isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-dead-bed-bugs.markdown

 try to feed on their blood, they die and fall off.
 You can talk to your vet for the best way to administer the pills so that your pet does not get hurt in the process of fighting the best bugs.
 **Call an Exterminator**
-: If your house is infested to a level that you cant deal with, consider calling an exterminator.
+:Â If your house is infested to a level that you cant deal with, consider calling an exterminator.
 This also makes sense if you are not familiar with DIY techniques mentioned above.
 Read Also:
 [Does Baby Powder Kill Bed Bugs?](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/)
 ## Conclusion